parham/thermal-segmentor/README.md

 - [ ] Propose a new loss + model
 - [X] Implement CRF Layer

+## Experiment
+- [ ] Apply the segmentation methods on the collected dataset.
+- [ ] Compare network with CRF layer and without CRF layer

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents